 ◊ Age: Veterans usually overrule very young birds.

-◊ Timing: Birds who join a flock late tend to tumble to the bottom of the hierarchy.
+◊ Timing: Birds who join a flock late in the season tend to tumble to the bottom of the hierarchy.

 Studies have found that male-female pairs within flocks are matched in their rank status—that is, a high-ranking male is paired with a high-ranking female, a not-quite-so-popular male is paired with a not-quite-so-popular female, etc. Remind you a little of high school?

 But wait—pairs within flocks?
 Doesn’t the pairing-off begin just before breeding season (in the spring)?
 You’d think so, but black-capped chickadees are way ahead of us.
-Researchers (yes, some people actually get paid to study cute little chickadees) have found that most flocks are initially made up of equal numbers of males and females, each of which spend more time associating with a certain member of the opposite sex than all the other members of the flock (in other words, they’re engaged!).
+Researchers have found that most flocks are initially made up of equal numbers of males and females, each of which spend more time associating with a certain member of the opposite sex than all the other members of the flock (in other words, they’re engaged!).
 Even the youngest flock members reportedly pair off, and it’s the female who decides which male will win her affection, as is the case in most of the animal kingdom.
 If a bird’s mate dies during the winter, however, mate selection is put off until springtime.

 The Newlywed Game

 Chickadee couples begin casually house hunting before the winter flock breaks up, even as early as mid-winter (depending on the weather).
-As spring approaches, their search becomes earnest and they compete—often fiercely—with others of their species for a territory.
-Around this time the male begins catching food and presenting it to his companion.
+As spring approaches, their search becomes earnest and they compete — often fiercely — with others for a smaller spring/summer territory within the larger winter territory.
+Around this time the male begins to catch food and present it to his companion and their first “fee-bee” songs are sung, which helps couples claim their territory.

-After the site is chosen (usually by the female), both pair members excavate the hole and bring in nest material, but, according to my reference, it is the female who builds the actual nest.
-Using strips of bark, moss, and other coarse material, she quietly creates a cup-shaped nest and lines it with soft material such as mammal fur (she uses the “fur dispenser”—a clean suet container filled with fur donated by an especially soft cat—that I put out for them when I see signs of nest-building).
-At this point the male is still sweetly feeding her, but it will be during the next phase of their relationship—the egg-laying period—when she will need him the most.
-Laying eggs is immensely draining on a female’s energy reserves and her partner’s support is essential for her health, as well as that of their young.
-During this time I often hear her tiny voice calling to him in the trees, in what must be a request for assistance.
+After the site is decided on (usually by the female), both members of the pair excavate the hole and bring in nest material, but, according to my reference, it is the female who builds the actual nest and my personal observations corroborate this.
+Using strips of bark, moss, and other coarse material, she quietly creates a cup-shaped nest.
+It is then lined with soft material such as mammal fur (she uses my “fur dispenser” — a clean suet container filled with fur donated by especially soft cats — that I put out for them and other birds when I see signs of nest-building.
+Note: If you choose to do this, never offer fur that’s been treated with chemicals like flea treatments).
+At this point the dedicated male is still sweetly feeding her, but it will be during the next phase of their relationship—the egg-laying period—when she will need him the most.
+Egg laying is immensely draining on a female’s energy reserves and her partner’s support is essential for her health, as well as that of their young.
+She needs to eat frequently, and during this time I sometimes see the male come near the nest and perch, singing a soft fee-bee song.
+She then flies to him, utters a tiny, high-pitched begging call and does a little wing-quiver.
+Dad then feeds her and she returns to her incubation duties in the nest.
+Sometimes he simply feeds her at the nest box’s entrance.
+If he’s not around, she may take matters into her own wings and forage briefly for herself.

-On average, chickadees lay seven eggs and incubation usually begins the day before the last egg is laid, so that all but one hatch on the same day.
-During incubation the mother is fed often by her mate, either directly at the nest entrance or outside on a perch, following his soft call to her.
+On average, chickadees lay six eggs (we’ve had four to eight) and incubation usually begins the day before the last egg is laid, so that all but one hatch on the same day.
+During their 12-day incubation, Mom is fed often by Dad, either directly at the nest entrance or outside on a perch, following his soft call to her.

-After the young hatch, they are entirely dependent on their mother for warmth.
+After the eggs hatch, the young are completely helpless, nearly naked and entirely dependent on their mother for warmth.
 Bringing home the food (mostly caterpillars) is Dad’s job for the first few days, and it’s intense, since each baby needs to eat several times an hour during the day.
 Later on, the female also forages for her babies.
-According to my reference, the mother begins providing food around day twelve, but I’ve seen both the male and female bringing food to the nestlings at around day five or six; possibly this is due to the warmer temperatures in our region (as opposed to the eastern US, where spring comes later).
-Both parents efficiently remove poop sacs from the nest to keep it clean.
+According to my reference, the mother begins providing food around day twelve, but this is not accurate; I’ve seen both the male and female bringing food to the nestlings at day five or six; possibly this is due to the warmer temperatures in our region (as opposed to the eastern US, where spring comes later).
+Both parents efficiently remove poop sacs from the nest to keep it clean and drop them away from the nest to deter predators.

 Want to help these endearing couples?

-Black-capped chickadees are usually found at forest edges, and they need mature trees; both deciduous species in which to forage for insects and build nests, and coniferous types for cover and winter food.
-If you don’t have mature trees in your area, there’s no better time to plant than now!
+Black-capped chickadees are usually found at forest edges, and they need native, mature trees—both deciduous species in which to forage for insects and build nests, and coniferous types for cover and winter food.
+If you don’t have mature native trees and shrubs in your area, there’s no better time to plant than now!
 And while natural cavities are best for nesting, consider supplying a nest box for them if you don’t have snags around.
 Site it in a partly sunny situation (morning sunlight is optimal) and put about an inch of coarse wood shavings in the bottom.
-The entrance hole diameter should be 1 ⅛ inches (to keep out house sparrows), and face away from prevailing winds.
-One box per acre or two is plenty, since they need a large territory in which to breed and feed, although high quality habitats will support more breeding pairs.
-Be sure to clean the box after breeding season is over (I like to take it apart, scrub inside surfaces with hot soapy water, rinse well, and then let it sit in the sun for a day or two.
-We take ours indoors during the fall and winter and put it up again in early March to prolong its life and prevent molds.
+The entrance hole diameter should be 1⅛ inches (to keep out house sparrows), without a perch, and faced away from prevailing winds.
+One box per acre or two is plenty, since they need a large territory in which to find adequate food, although high quality habitats will support more breeding pairs.
+Be sure to clean the box after each breeding season is over.
+I like to take it apart, scrub inside surfaces with hot soapy water, rinse well, and then set those surfaces in direct sun for a day or two.
+We store our box indoors during the fall and winter and put it up again in March to prolong its life and prevent mold growth.

-Besides trees, provide clean water and, if your native plants are young, food during winter—chickadees are fond of unsalted peanuts, black-oiled sunflower seed, and suet, which is high in fat (they love my peanut butter-coconut oil-sunflower seed concoction), but they also consume berries, insects, and spiders found on shrubs and trees.
+Besides trees, provide clean water and, if your native plants are young, food during winter—chickadees are fond of unsalted peanuts, black-oiled sunflower seed, and suet, which is high in fat (they love my vegan peanut butter-coconut oil-sunflower seed concoction), but they also consume berries, insects, and spiders found on shrubs and trees.
 Spring through fall, though, nearly all of their diet and their babies’ diet is animal—such as insects, their larva, and spiders.
-It can take around 6,000 bits of food, on average, to successfully rear their nestlings, and native plants are best at providing it.
+It can take as much as 9,000 bits of food to successfully rear their nestlings, and native plants are best at providing it.
+Try to grow at least 70 percent locally native plants.

 Reference: Smith, Susan M. 1997.
 Black-capped Chickadee.
 Stackpole Books, Mechanicsburg, PA.